-The Development of Theory of Spirituality and Nurses’ self –identity in Caring the Patient
+The Development of Theory of Spirituality and Nurses’ Self –Identity in Caring the Patient

 Abstract

-Nurses are often to care for the patient, the spirituality, hope is as the act by which the temptation of despair is actively overcome.
-Hope is perceived to be the best resources in giving inner strength as central aspect to patient especially in the end of life time.
-Spirituality has plays significant roles to the quality of life to the patients.
-The aspect of spirituality and hope plays major roles in caring the patient.
+Nurses are often to care for the patient, the spirituality, hope is as the act by which the temptation of despair is actively overcome This opening sentence needs to be more clear and concise .
+Hope is perceived to be the best resources in giving inner strength as a central aspect to patient especially in the end of lifetime.
+Spirituality has played a significant role to the quality of life to the patients.
+The aspect Which aspect? of spirituality and hope plays major roles in caring the patient.
 The hallmark of spiritual care is the attention for how the patient’s expressions are related to her or his life as a whole and refer to the patient’s meaning system.
-This means that the patient’s interpretation of spirituality depends upon his or her personal view of life and existence.
-In this way, spirituality can be interpreted as a functional concept.
-Nurse’s perceptions and competences highly influence the import of spirituality and spiritual care in nursing.
-The study will focus on spiritual cluster to individual’s essence as a person, relationships with others and an infinite being.
+This means that the patient’s interpretation of spirituality depends upon his or her personal view of life and existence Excellent.
+In this way, spirituality can be interpreted as a functional concept define this.
+Nurse’s perceptions and competences highly influence the importance of spirituality and spiritual care in nursing How does patient’s spirituality and nurses spirituality influence each other.
+The study will focus on spiritual cluster define this to individual’s essence as a person, relationships with others and an infinite being.
 Development of theory in spirituality will help to create strong framework or approach in promoting spiritual values, norms in the society.
 This will serve as guide in understanding pertaining to health.
+A strong thesis statement is needed to guide the rest of this section.

 Keywords: theory of spirituality, spiritual care, nursing, nurses, self-identity, spiritual health